 This is why it is so important for birthparent choosing adoption to do it through a safe and ethical agency like Abrazo, which protects both birthparents and babies.

+But that doesn’t mean adoption won’t benefit you in other ways.
 The greatest benefits of Abrazo’s open adoption are intangible.
 That means the benefits that cannot be counted out or measured, but will likely be longer-lasting.

 It may mean little to a desperate parent who needs new tires for her car or a birthfamily who is homeless right now.
 Yet financial problems are always temporary, so money issues should never be anyone’s only reason for making adopting plans.
 There’s no monetary reward that could justify the sacrifice, after all.
 That’s what makes adoption truly a gift of the heart.

 The open adoptions done by Abrazo enable placing parents to literally choose their child’s future family.
 (Doing so also means the birthparents get to choose their relatives-by-adoption, too.)
 With Abrazo’s open adoptions, the birthfamily and adoptive get to know each other and build a lifelong relationship.